2023 Solar Incentives Guide for Suisun City, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" broadly refers to financial incentives implemented by the government and by solar companies to encourage the adoption and use renewable energy by making solar panels more affordable.
-You may qualify for various kinds of incentives, including discounts, cash back or monthly utility bill credits, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the state of California and others from the federal government.
+The phrase "solar incentives" refers broadly to financial incentives put in place by solar companies and the government to encourage the adoption and use renewable energy by making installing and using solar panels more affordable.
+Incentives can include things like discounts, cash back or credit towards your monthly utility bill.
+Some incentives are handled federally, while others are handled by the California government or your utility company, county or municipality.
 You might qualify for any of the following types of solar incentives:

-- Net Metering: Net metering becomes relevant after your solar system is up and running.
-If you have a net metering agreement with your Suisun City utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some locations, this is a dollar-for-dollar credit, while in others you might make back a percentage of the value.
+- Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
+If you have a net metering agreement in place with your Suisun City utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some areas, this is a dollar-for-dollar credit, while in other places you may receive a refund equivalent to a percentage of the value.

 Federal Solar Incentives